-We will pay a pension to your eligible children.
-The child's pension is 30% of your pension entitlement if we pay a pension to your surviving husband, wife, civil partner or eligible partner, or 50% if there is no such pension payable.
+The pension payroll provider works out a child's pension as 30% of your pension entitlement if we pay a pension to your surviving husband, wife, civil partner or eligible partner, or 50% if there is no such pension payable.
 If you leave more than two children who qualify for a pension the administrators will reduce each child's pension so they each get an equal share.

-What if I get married, register a civil partnership or have children after I've retired?
+What if I get married or have children after I've retired?

-We will pay a pension to your family on your death, on the same terms and conditions as set out in previous questions.
+A pension will be payable to your family on your death, on the same terms and conditions as set out in previous questions.